yuanqing/isomorphic/README.md

 `lib` | The code for the core framework, consumed by code in the `js` directory.
 (Ideally, code in this directory can eventually be abstracted into a standalone npm module.)
 `test` | Tests for the code in `js` and `lib`.

-Some directories are generated when doing development locally (and are not checked into the repository):
+Some directories only exist locally (and should not be checked into source control):

 Directory | Description
 :--|:--